The graph shows you the progress you're making toward completing your project and estimates when you'll complete it.

 If you have a target date set, it'll show up as a red vertical line.

-We show an estimated completion date for the project as long as you've moved it to the Started status.
+We show an estimated completion date for the project as long as you've moved an issue into a "Started" status.
 You'll see the purple line for completed issues continues on with a dotted line to the predicted completion date.
-We calculate it using past issue velocity and issues remaining in the project, weighing the more recent activity more heavily.
+The graph will always start at 0.